Chevron Co. (NYSE:CVX) Shares Sold by Pinnacle Bancorp Inc.

-Pinnacle Bancorp Inc. decreased its holdings in Chevron Co.
-(NYSE:CVX – Free Report) by 2.8% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 11,222 shares of the oil and gas company’s stock after selling 320 shares during the quarter.
-Chevron makes up 0.7% of Pinnacle Bancorp Inc.’s portfolio, making the stock its 26th biggest position.
-Pinnacle Bancorp Inc.’s holdings in Chevron were worth $1,892,000 as of its most recent SEC filing.
+Pinnacle Bancorp Inc. lessened its stake in shares of Chevron Co.
+(NYSE:CVX – Free Report) by 2.8% in the third quarter, according to its most recent filing with the SEC.
+The fund owned 11,222 shares of the oil and gas company’s stock after selling 320 shares during the period.
+Chevron comprises about 0.7% of Pinnacle Bancorp Inc.’s portfolio, making the stock its 26th largest holding.
+Pinnacle Bancorp Inc.’s holdings in Chevron were worth $1,892,000 as of its most recent filing with the SEC.

-Several other institutional investors have also modified their holdings of the business.
-Roman Butler Fullerton & Co. lifted its stake in shares of Chevron by 4.6% in the third quarter.
-Roman Butler Fullerton & Co. now owns 2,624 shares of the oil and gas company’s stock worth $431,000 after acquiring an additional 115 shares in the last quarter.
-Valicenti Advisory Services Inc. raised its stake in Chevron by 8.9% during the third quarter.
-Valicenti Advisory Services Inc. now owns 56,644 shares of the oil and gas company’s stock valued at $9,551,000 after buying an additional 4,652 shares in the last quarter.
-NovaPoint Capital LLC raised its stake in Chevron by 4.8% during the third quarter.
-NovaPoint Capital LLC now owns 14,728 shares of the oil and gas company’s stock valued at $2,483,000 after buying an additional 678 shares in the last quarter.
-Capital Asset Advisory Services LLC raised its stake in Chevron by 9.8% during the third quarter.
-Capital Asset Advisory Services LLC now owns 19,916 shares of the oil and gas company’s stock valued at $3,208,000 after buying an additional 1,784 shares in the last quarter.
-Finally, Alta Capital Management LLC raised its stake in Chevron by 6.4% during the third quarter.
-Alta Capital Management LLC now owns 5,326 shares of the oil and gas company’s stock valued at $898,000 after buying an additional 319 shares in the last quarter.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Roman Butler Fullerton & Co. lifted its holdings in shares of Chevron by 4.6% in the third quarter.
+Roman Butler Fullerton & Co. now owns 2,624 shares of the oil and gas company’s stock valued at $431,000 after purchasing an additional 115 shares in the last quarter.
+Valicenti Advisory Services Inc. lifted its holdings in shares of Chevron by 8.9% in the third quarter.
+Valicenti Advisory Services Inc. now owns 56,644 shares of the oil and gas company’s stock valued at $9,551,000 after purchasing an additional 4,652 shares in the last quarter.
+NovaPoint Capital LLC lifted its holdings in shares of Chevron by 4.8% in the third quarter.
+NovaPoint Capital LLC now owns 14,728 shares of the oil and gas company’s stock valued at $2,483,000 after purchasing an additional 678 shares in the last quarter.
+Capital Asset Advisory Services LLC lifted its holdings in shares of Chevron by 9.8% in the third quarter.
+Capital Asset Advisory Services LLC now owns 19,916 shares of the oil and gas company’s stock valued at $3,208,000 after purchasing an additional 1,784 shares in the last quarter.
+Finally, Alta Capital Management LLC lifted its holdings in shares of Chevron by 6.4% in the third quarter.
+Alta Capital Management LLC now owns 5,326 shares of the oil and gas company’s stock valued at $898,000 after purchasing an additional 319 shares in the last quarter.
 Institutional investors and hedge funds own 68.87% of the company’s stock.

 Chevron Stock Performance